 It's really useful to get used to this before you start your course so you're well-prepared.
 We also encourage you to check your student emails and NOW regularly.

-9. Attend Winter Welcome events
+9. Attend Welcome events

-Throughout January and February there are lots of events on offer to help welcome you to the NTU community, the Nottingham Trent Students’ Union (NTSU) and the city itself.
+There are lots of events on offer to help welcome you to the NTU community, the Nottingham Trent Students’ Union (NTSU) and the city itself.

-Our Winter Welcome schedule includes city tours, free lunches, games afternoons, movie nights and more!
+Our Welcome schedule includes city tours, free lunches, games afternoons, movie nights and more!
 These are all a great opportunity to get to know your new surroundings, meet other students and to start making lasting friendships.

 10. Follow us on social